 Robert Mackie - Director of Finance/Deputy CEO

 Robert took up post with the Trust on 1 July 2011 as Director of Finance.
-He is a Member of the Finance & Performance Committee and also attends Audit Committtee.
 He previously worked for the NHS Walsall, initially as Director of Resources from October 2008 and then from November 2010 as Interim Chief Executive.
 Robert is qualified accountant and joined the NHS with the 1998 cohort of the national financial management training scheme, having previously worked in general management within the private sector.

 Matthew Hall - Chief Operating Officer

 Matthew is responsible for clinical service delivery and emergency planning.
 He joined the WHCT in May 2019, from Solent NHS Trust - where some of his previous roles were Deputy Chief Operating Officer, Clinical Director for Mental Health Services and Operations Director.
 He has worked in the NHS since 1990 and is a Registered Mental Health Nurse.
-Matthew is a member of Finance and Performance, Workforce and Quality and Safety Committees.
 He holds an MBA from the University of Leicester.

 Steve Peak - Non-executive Director